SeanHwangG/page/book/javascript/javascript.md

 <script type="module" src="../src/main.js"></script>
 ```

 * (node:32660) UnhandledPromiseRejectionWarning: Unhandled promise rejection.
 This error originated either by throwing inside of an async function without a catch block, or by rejecting a promise which was not handled with .catch().
-To terminate the node process on unhandled promise rejection, use the CLI flag `--unhandled-rejections=strict` (see https://nodejs.org/api/cli.html#cli_unhandled_rejections_mode). (rejection id: 1)
+To terminate the node process on unhandled promise rejection, use the CLI flag `--unhandled-rejections=strict` ([See also](https://nodejs.org/api/cli.html#cli_unhandled_rejections_mode)). (rejection id: 1)
 * (node:32660) [DEP0018] DeprecationWarning: Unhandled promise rejections are deprecated.
 In the future, promise rejections that are not handled will terminate the Node.js process with a non-zero exit code.
   * Do not throw again in catch which is uncaught
   * Do not trust auto import, from sequelize.types -> from sequelize